aivanzhang/panda_patrol/examples/dbt_pipeline/README.md

     ```
 2. Make sure your `profiles.yml` is set up correctly.
 An example is provided in this directory [profiles.yml](profiles.yml).
 Note that in addition to the basic dbt options, we have added options needed for dbt-fal (see more details [here](https://github.com/fal-ai/dbt-fal/tree/main/projects/adapter#2-update-your-profilesyml-and-add-the-fal-adapter)).

-3. Modify the `.env`.
-Note that the `SMTP_*` and `PATROL_EMAIL` values are dummy values.
-You will need to replace them with your own values if you want email alerts. `SLACK_WEBHOOK` is also a dummy value.
-You will need to replace it with your own value if you want slack alerts.
-4. Start the Panda Patrol server.
-    ```bash
-    python -m panda_patrol
-    ```
-5. Start monitoring the DBT test results.
+3. Start monitoring the DBT test results.
 This stores all your dbt test results in Panda Patrol.
     ```bash
     python -m panda_patrol.dbt
     ```